Glyph Metrics: Fine-Tune xAdvance, xOffset, and yOffset

 Optimize character spacing and positioning in your bitmap font by adjusting global and individual glyph metrics like xAdvance, xOffset, and yOffset.

-In SnowB BMF, you can fine-tune the metrics of your font’s glyphs at both a global and individual level.
-This allows for precise control over character spacing and positioning.
+SnowB BMF lets you adjust glyph metrics at the global and individual level, giving you precise control over character spacing and positioning.

 Global Glyph Metrics

-Section titled “Global Glyph Metrics”Global metric adjustments affect every glyph in your font, providing a uniform way to control the overall layout.
-You can find these settings in the left sidebar.
+Section titled “Global Glyph Metrics”Global metrics affect every glyph uniformly.
+These settings are in the left sidebar.

 Global Settings

-Section titled “Global Settings”- xAdvance: Defines the default horizontal space each character occupies.
-It controls how far the cursor advances after each glyph is rendered.
+Section titled “Global Settings”- xAdvance: Default horizontal space each character occupies, i.e. how far the cursor advances after rendering.

 - xOffset: Shifts all glyphs horizontally.
-A positive value moves them right, and a negative value moves them left.
+Positive = right, negative = left.

 - yOffset: Shifts all glyphs vertically.
-A positive value moves them down, and a negative value moves them up.
+Positive = down, negative = up.

 All metric values are in pixels and default to 0.